SanderBeekhuis/workshop-git/labs/1_merge_and_rebase.md

 * 28a42e2 (HEAD -> main, tag: main-before-merge) Basic add method
 ```

+## Resolve merge conflicts using merges
+Now we have completed the setup we can start merging.

-## Merge first feature
+### Merge first feature
 1. Now we merge the first branch with `git merge --no-ff feature/many-arguments`.
 No problems so far.

 2. It is nice to inspect the current state of the branches again with `git log --oneline --graph --all`

-##  Merge second feature: Merge conflict
+###  Merge second feature: Merge conflict
 3. But now if we try to merge the second feature using `git merge --no-ff feature/logging`
 we get a merge conflict.

 4. Our edits to the method body are conflicting and git does not know how to resolve this by itself.

-## Resolve using merge conflict resolution
+### Resolve using merge conflict resolution

 6. To resolve this merge conflict change the code in the editor (think a little about how you want to combine these two features)
 7. Test the resulting code using `python main.py`.
 Is the output like you expect?

-7. Then add the file it using `git add` and finally commit using `git commit`.
+8. Then add the file it using `git add` and finally commit using `git commit`.

-8. Have another look at the commit graph using `git log --graph --oneline --all`.
+9. Have another look at the commit graph using `git log --graph --oneline --all`.

 ## Resolve using rebase